-Spring JDBC/Dao FAQ: Can you share some Spring JDBC examples, specifically SELECT query examples using Spring Dao objects?
+Spring JDBC/Dao FAQ: Can you share some Spring JDBC examples, specifically SQL SELECT query examples using Spring Dao objects?

 Sure.
-I've done a lot of work with Spring lately, and I love the Spring Dao approach, so this page is a collection of Spring JDBC SELECT query examples (Spring DAO examples) from a real-world Java project I've been working on.
+I've done a lot of work with The Spring Framework lately, and I love the Spring Dao approach, so this page is a collection of Spring JDBC SELECT query examples (Spring DAO examples) from a real-world Java project I've been working on.
 In each example I try to show each type of SQL SELECT query that I've used in that project, with a brief explanation before each SQL query.

 (The project is a Java-based web interface for the open source Nagios project, but that doesn't matter too much.
 I just wanted to explain why you're going to see the name "Nagios" in these examples.)